slavonic/slavonic.github.io/users.md

 * Here is a [sample TeX file](https://www.ponomar.net/files/sample.tex) and its [resulting PDF output](https://www.ponomar.net/files/sample.pdf) to get you started.

-* For spell-checking of documents in Church Slavonic, install Hunspell and the [Hunspell Church Slavonic dictionary](https://github.com/slavonic/hunspell-cu/releases).
+* For spellchecking of documents in Church Slavonic, install Hunspell and the [Hunspell Church Slavonic dictionary](https://github.com/slavonic/hunspell-cu/releases).
-  You can spell-check a Church Slavonic TEX file by running `hunspell -d cu -t your-file-name.tex`.
+  You can spellcheck a Church Slavonic TEX file by running `hunspell -d cu -t your-file-name.tex`.

 * Take a look also at [a set of tools](https://github.com/EliseyP/csl_odt2tex) for formatting, layout, and preparation of texts in LibreOffice and TeX.